 - Samia Ricini and Philosamia Ricini.
 P.Ricini produce Eri silk

 In the case of the first three, the moths are killed at a time that is considered the correct one to get the best quality of silk yarn – one of the things they look for is to get a long strong filament from each cocoon.
-Only in the case of Eri silk, the moth is allowed to fly out before the silk fiber is collected.
+Only in the case of Eri silk, the moth naturally emerges from an open-ended cocoon.
+It flys to mate and lay eggs before the silk fiber is collected.
 No wonder Eri silk is called ‘Peace Silk’.
 It is another matter that the caterpillars are often eaten by those who rear silkworms as they are a rich source of protein!

-Muezart works in the heart of an Eri silk producing region in the State of Meghalaya, in the Northeast of India, and works directly with the Eri silk spinners and weavers.
+Muezart works in the heart of an Eri silk producing region in the State of Meghalaya, in the Northeast of India.
+The name of every Eri silk spinner and weaver is known to the partnership team.

 Get Familiar with the Technical Terms of Preparing Silk for Spinning